-- 10.1 External Examiners shall be expected to comply with the duties outlined in the University's document 'The Nomination, Appointment and Duties of External Examiners'. - 10.2 External Examiners appointed by the University have responsibilities encompassing both subject module and award standards and aspects of the quality of provision.
-They are expected to attend the relevant Assessment Board. - 10.3 The primary roles of all External Examiners approved by the University are to ensure that: - i.
+10.1 External Examiners shall be expected to comply with the duties outlined in the University's document 'The Nomination, Appointment and Duties of External Examiners'.

+- 10.2 External Examiners appointed by the University have responsibilities encompassing both subject module and award standards and aspects of the quality of provision.
+They are expected to attend the relevant Assessment Board.
+In addition, the Chief External Examiner is required to confirm the decision of the Assessment Board in writing, customarily during their presence at the Board or, in exceptional circumstances only, through separate correspondence. - 10.3 The primary roles of all External Examiners approved by the University are to ensure that: - i.
 The standard of awards is maintained (with particular reference to standards in UK higher education, to national benchmark statements and qualifications frameworks, to programme specifications and, where relevant, to PSRB requirements). - ii.
 The assessment and examination process is fair, reliable and valid. - iii.
-Justice is done to the individual student. - 10.4 External Examiners are also invited, as a secondary element of their duties, to comment on the quality of provision (curriculum content, learning and teaching, assessment processes, quality of learning opportunities, overall student achievement) insofar as they are able to make such comments from the evidence with which they are provided. - 10.5 They may also be asked to comment from time to time on new, revised and reconfigured curricula, learning, teaching and assessment strategies and methods. - They may also be consulted by the Chair of the relevant Assessment Board about requests from students for reviews of the Assessment Board's decisions and about any investigations undertaken by the Assessment Board during the External Examiner's period of office which relate to students' alleged or proven use of unfair means in assessment. - 10.7 The above responsibilities encompass all provision leading to University awards, whether delivered at the University or through collaborative arrangements. - 10.8 In order to carry out these responsibilities, External Examiners will - Have the right to request access to and to approve all assignment tasks and examination papers and associated assessment criteria and marking schemes. - ii.
+Justice is done to the individual student. - 10.4 External Examiners are also invited, as a secondary element of their duties, to comment on the quality of provision (curriculum content, learning and teaching, assessment processes, quality of learning opportunities, overall student achievement) insofar as they are able to make such comments from the evidence with which they are provided.
+They may also be asked to comment from time to time on new, revised and reconfigured curricula, learning, teaching and assessment strategies and methods.
+They may also be consulted by the Chair of the relevant Assessment Board about requests from students for reviews of the Assessment Board's decisions and about any investigations undertaken by the Assessment Board during the External Examiner's period of office which relate to students' alleged or proven use of unfair means in assessment. - 10.5 The above responsibilities encompass all provision leading to University awards, whether delivered at the University or through collaborative arrangements. - 10.6 In order to carry out these responsibilities, External Examiners will1: - i.
+Have the right to request access to and to approve all assignment tasks and examination papers and associated assessment criteria and marking schemes. - ii.
 Be able to judge each student impartially on the basis of the work submitted for assessment, without being influenced by any previous association with the programme, the staff, or any of the students. - iii.
-Be able to compare the performance of students with that of their peers on equivalent or comparable programmes delivered through the
+Be able to compare the performance of students with that of their peers on equivalent or comparable programmes delivered through the University's collaborative partners or elsewhere. - iv.
+Have the opportunity, on request, to communicate with students about the conduct of the assessment; - v.
+Approve the assessments that count towards the award, in order to ensure that all students will be assessed fairly in relation to the programme curriculum documents and regulations and in such a way that External Examiners will be able to judge whether they have fulfilled the learning outcomes of the programme and reached the required standard.